 Many people and businesses in Calais have also been aiding the state in establishing of apartheid regime in Calais.
 Multiple shops, bars and cafés in Calais do not allow migrants to frequent them them, often turning away black and brown people on the assumption that they are migrants.
 Supermarkets that do allow people inside, often having security guards who obviously target non-white shoppers when they do.
 The treatment of those who are seeking medical assistance in France is often appalling- including the local hospital refusing to allow migrant women to have abortions, not adequately treating people which has caused many people to be living in constant pain and discomfort for years, and in some tragic circumstances, death.

 Uncountable lives are wasted and suffer from the violence of the border.
 Whether from the direct attacks by police and border forces, or in the attempt to escape their controls, or through the dangerous methods of transit, or at the hands of gang-masters and mafia, an unthinkable number of people have died in Calais.
 Alongside the increased security measures over the last couple of years, the number of people being killed whilst attempting to cross in more and more dangerous ways has increased.
 These people are always in our thoughts.

 Many times over the last years, these tactics of deterrence from Calais have been met with resistance and defiance.
 Demonstrations, occupations and resisting evictions have been common place over the years.
 Most importantly, people have always kept coming to Calais, always carrying on crossing the border and finding ways and places to live while they are here.

-Since the opening of the Jules Ferry Day centre in early 2015 and the closure of the majority of the autonomous spaces, most people are now living in the area surrounding the centre.
-The centre provides basic services such as showers, one hot meal a day, a house for women and children, toilets and phone charging.
+Since the opening of the Jules Ferry Day centre in early 2015 and the closure of the majority of the autonomous spaces, most people were living in the area surrounding the centre.
+The centre was providing basic services such as showers, one hot meal a day, a house for women and children, toilets and phone charging.